svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 mangoo I/O offers this functionality for dynamic content as well.
 To make use of an entity tag, simply add the following method at the returning response in your controller method.

-[NOTE]
+> If you are using a front-end HTTP server, please check the documentation on how it
-If you are using a front-end HTTP server, please check the documentation on how it handles ETag, as the popular nginx web server [deliberately strips ETags](https://thinkingandcomputing.com/2014/09/27/enable-etag-nginx-resources-sent-gzip) once gzip is applied.
+> handles ETag, as the popular nginx web server [deliberately strips ETags](https://thinkingandcomputing.com/2014/09/27/enable-etag-nginx-resources-sent-gzip) once gzip is applied.

 	public Response index() {
 	    return Response.withOk().andETag();